Former U.S. Prosecutor Points to Obvious Political Bias in Probes

 Mr. McCarthy noted that no attention was paid to Hillary’s Bleach Bit and hammering of her hard drives.

-The former prosecutor pointed out that Peter Strzok said we have to wrap up the Clinton investigation and he said that as soon as Ted Cruz dropped out of the race.
-He made the Russia probe the focus of the investigation after that.
+The former prosecutor pointed out that Peter Strzok said we have to wrap up the Clinton investigation and he said that immediately after Ted Cruz dropped out of the race.
+In other words, he made the Russia probe the focus of the investigation after that.
 To the agents, the Clinton and Russia probes were all the same — part of one thing, Mr. McCarthy said.

-When Cruz dropped out of the race, the first reaction Strzok had was, “It’s an opportunity for him to get to some unfinished business” and “to him,” McCarthy said, “it was all one thing.”
+When Cruz dropped out of the race, the first reaction Strzok had was, “‘It’s an opportunity for him to get to some unfinished business’ and “to him,” McCarthy said, “it was all one thing.”

-Peter Strzok took the opportunity to drop Clinton’s probe and get to unfinished business to stop Trump.
+That is to say, Peter Strzok took the opportunity to drop Clinton’s probe and get to unfinished business to stop Trump.

 Watch: